 For students who are living in a residence with someone who has COVID-19:

 - All close contacts (with or without symptoms) should be tested between five and nine days after exposure to a positive case.
-Loyola students can get tested at the satellite Wellness Clinics.
+Loyola students can get tested at the Wellness Center Clinics.

-- By definition, close contacts are individuals with whom the positive case was within six feet for more than 15 minutes, starting two days prior to their first day of symptoms (or for asymptomatic individuals, their test date) until 10 days from symptom onset/test date.
+- By definition, close contacts are individuals with whom the positive case was within six feet for a total of 15 minutes or more over a 24-hour period (e.g. three 5-minute exposures for a total of 15 minutes), starting from two days before illness onset (or, for asymptomatic patients, two days prior to test specimen collection) until the time the patient is isolated.
 Roommates should always be considered a close contact if they shared a room with the case during this time period.